Dr. Rohit Negi

 Associate Professor , School of Global Affairs

-Masters in Urban and Regional Planning, University of Illinois at Urbana-Champaign, 2004
+Master of Urban Planning, University of Illinois at Urbana-Champaign, USA, 2004

 Assistant Professor, School of Human Ecology, AUD, 2010-2018